hazelcast/hazelcast-cpp-client/README.md

 The global serializer is identical to custom serializers from the implementation perspective.
 The global serializer is registered as a fallback serializer to handle all other objects if a serializer cannot be located for them.

 By default, global serializer is used if the object is not `IdentifiedDataSerializable` or `Portable` or there is no custom serializer for it.

-**Use cases**
+You can use the global serialization for the following cases:

-- Third party serialization frameworks can be integrated using the global serializer.
+* Third party serialization frameworks can be integrated using the global serializer.

-- For your custom objects, you can implement a single serializer to handle all of them.
+* For your custom objects, you can implement a single serializer to handle all of them.

 A sample global serializer that integrates with a third party serializer is shown below.